 If we are theorists, our already posted interpretations, wherever they diverged from the now revealed completed story arc thread are now unapologetically alternate interpretations, or potential plot bunnies.

 And while we are at it: let us disabuse ourselves of the fallacy which attempts to convince us that there are multiple “fandoms” out there.
 It is all just Fandom.
 It wears many different costumes, plays in a number of different sandboxes and writes its scripts to different standards on a case-by-case basis depending on just where you happen to be standing and the direction that you are currently looking.
 But really, it’s all the same thing.
-In fact, a very large thing, and no one can be everywhere at once in it.
+In fact, it is a very large thing, and no one can be everywhere at once in it.
 Fans explore Fandom at their whim.
-Sometimes they find one area and stay there for their entire period of involvement with it, or more usually they shift back and forth among a selected range of its general “play areas”.
+Sometimes they find one area and stay there for their entire period of involvement, or more usually they shift back and forth among a selected range of its general “play areas”.

 Fandom operates very much like the food court at a mall.
 There’s the Chinese place, and the pizza place, and that counter with the logo of a hamburger chain that’s been around since the ’50s, and then there is the yogurt counter, and I guess you would call it an Italian place, since it serves pasta as well as pizza, and there’s somewhere that you can get a salad, and a deli.
 And maybe one day there is suddenly an Indian place or a Japanese place, or a créperie.